chiaratardioli/aws-restart-journey/Labs/Servers/EC2-Instances-Challenge.md

 ![My EC2 Instance Challenge](./images/challenge-ec3-instance.png)

+noete: To make the EC2 instance accessible from the internet, I attached an Internet Gateway to the VPC, updated the route table to allow internet traffic, placed the instance in a public subnet with a public IP, and configured the security group to allow HTTP and SSH access.

 ## Task 2: Deploy and test the web page

 1. I use EC2 Instance Connect to connect to your EC2 instance.